andy-byers/CalicoDB/README.md

 + [Contributions](#contributions)

 ## Features
++ Records are stored in tables, each with an independent range of keys
-+ Bidirectional iteration using cursors
++ Bidirectional iteration using cursors (per-table)
 + Crash protection via write-ahead logging
 + Vacuum operation to reclaim unused memory while running
 + Various parameters can be tuned (page size, cache size, etc.)